Fadnavis set to be Maharashtra CM, Ajit Pawar leader of opposition

 The source said that these issues would be sorted out by Friday.

-On the other hand there are reports that Fadnavis may take oath as the CM on Friday.
+On the other hand, there are reports that Fadnavis may take oath as the CM on Friday.

 This would put pressure on the Shiv Sena and the BJP is hopeful that it may join the government.
-However as of now, the Sena is no mood to relent and continues to demand that the 50:50 sharing formula is implemented.
+However, as of now, the Sena is no mood to relent and continues to demand that the 50:50 sharing formula is implemented.

 Devendra Fadnavis elected as leader of BJP in Maharashtra Assembly